 The capacity of proteins to carry out different functions is related to their ability to undergo conformation changes, which depends on the flexibility of protein structures.
 We have applied PeakForce imaging mode to map quantitatively the flexibility of individual membrane proteins in their native, folded state at unprecedented submolecular resolution (Rico et al. Nano Letters 2011, Rico et al. Soft Matter 2013).
 We are now adapting HS-AFM to perform high-speed force mapping at unprecedented time resolution.

 The mechanical properties of living cells are crucial for biological function.
 We apply different methods based on AFM combined with other techniques to probe the mechanics of cells under various conditions.
 For example, we use PeakForce mechanical mapping and conventional force spectroscopy to determine the mechanical properties of lens cells and cells grown on micropatterns (Rigato et al. ACSNano 2015).
-We have recently adapted HS-AFM to probe the microrheology of living cells at high frequencies (Rigato et al. Nat Physics 2017, in press).
+We have recently adapted HS-AFM to probe the microrheology of living cells at high frequencies (Rigato et al. Nat Physics, 2017).

 - Rigato, A., Miyagi, A., Scheuring, S. and Rico, F. (2017).
 High-frequency microrheology reveals cytoskeleton dynamics in living cells.
 Nature Physics (in press).
 And News and views by Klaus Kroy.